kushansen/Codechef/README.md

 REST API (++) [DONE]
 Templating [DONE] - Handlebars has been used to template view all contacts page.
 HTML/CSS [DONE]
-Some Javascript [DONE] - Form validations have been done using javascript.
-AJAX for viewing all contacts.
+Some Javascript [DONE] - Form validations have been done using javascript. jQuery and AJAX for viewing all contacts.
 Integrate Facebook/Twitter/Openid. (for some bonus points) [DONE] - Facebook page like button.

 It would be a plus if you could implement this using REST API so that if required you can create an APP for other platforms(Android etc.)
 [JAVA RESTClient.java HAS BEEN MADE TO DEMONSTRATE THIS FUNCTIONALITY.]

+Tools Used:
+WAMPServer 2.4 (WINDOWS + PHP + MYSQL + APACHE HTTP SERVER)

+Special PHP extensions to be enabled : php_curl php_mysqli